top of page

 The Identification Problem

 Botanical adulteration is not always deliberate fraud.
 Sometimes it starts with a simple misidentification at the source.
-Plants that look nearly identical once they are dried and ground get harvested and processed by suppliers who may not have the tools to tell them apart.
+Plants that look nearly identical once dried and ground get harvested and processed by suppliers who may not have the tools to tell them apart.

 Species substitution and undisclosed blending are among the most commonly identified problems in commercial Echinacea products.
 This is not rare.
 It shows up across products at every price point.